ecodynlab/GALUP/Index.md

 •	Neither Neither - Tropical Rainfall Mapping Mission (TRMM), Tropical Rainfall Mapping Mission (TRMM), +/- 35deg

 **2.2 Resolution:**
+o Spatial Describes how far apart two targets have to be so that they are detected as separate signals If the detectable distance is small à fine or high spatial resolution (e.g. LandSat 30m)

+o Temporal (or repeat frequency or repeat coverage or revisit time) Describes how often a sensor observes the same target.If the revisit time is small, i.e. the target is observed more frequently, the temporal resolution is considered high (e.g. SMAP at about 2-3 days).
+On the other hand if the revisit time is longer or infrequent, e.g. LandSat at about 16 days, the temporal resolution is low/coarse.
+Typically, finer spatial resolution is associated with infrequent coverage because it covers less area during each overpass.

+o Radiometric
+It describes the number of wavelengths observed.
+For example, multispectral sensors observe about 10s of bands (or wavelength regions) in the VI/NIR spectrum, providing discrete observations.
+In contrast, hyperspectral sensors or imaging spectrometers observe 100s of wavelengths in the VI/NIR spectrum and provide continuous observations.

 **2.3 Graphics:**